Young's axiomatization of the Shapley value - a new proof: Introduction

 \section{Introduction}

-In this paper we look into one of the well-known characterizations of the Shapley value \cite{Shapley1}, into Young's \cite{Young} axiomatization.
-The Shapley value is probably the most popular one-point solution of transferable utility ($TU$) cooperative games (henceforth games).
+In this paper we consider one of the well-known characterizations of the Shapley value \citep{Shapley1953}: \cite{Young1985}'s axiomatization.
+The Shapley value is probably the most popular one-point solution (value) of transferable utility ($TU$) cooperative games (henceforth games).
 It is applied in various fields ranging from medicine to statistics, from engineering to accounting etc. Therefore a solid characterization could well serve, among others, applications by helping in understanding its very nature.